 The Bankrate promise

 A lot of people wonder how much credit inquiries affect their credit score.
-Since the best credit cards are generally reserved for people with good or excellent credit, every credit score point counts.
+Since the best credit cards today are generally reserved for people with good or excellent credit, every credit score point counts.
 Does that mean you need to worry about credit inquiries lowering your score?
-How many points does a hard inquiry—and other types of credit management activities—take off your credit score?
+And how many points does a hard inquiry — and other types of credit management activities — take off your credit score?

 In most cases, you don’t have to worry about credit inquiries doing significant damage to your credit.
 Let’s take a close look at how different types of credit inquiries affect your credit score.